mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 ## Summarizing Data in a Pandas DataFrame

 We've read our data into Python.
-Next, let's perform some quick summary statistics to learn more about the data that we're working with.
+Next, let's perform some quick summaries of the DataFrame to learn more about the data that we're working with.
 We might want to know how many animals were collected in each plot, or how many of each species were caught.
-We can perform summary statistics quickly using groups.
+We can summarize different aspects of our data using groups.
 But first we need to figure out what we want to group by.

 Let's begin by exploring our data and view the column names: